carnager/dofi/README.md

 the visible one-line representation of each todo.
 The script simply strips away the linebreaks and replaces them with tabs.
 After that gnu's column tool is used to create an aligned table.

+dofi also shows the associated URLs at the top of each items options screen.
+Since rofi only allows pango markup for its message lines, another dependency was needed: out2html, which was created by rofi's author.
+On the plus side, this allows for some coloring.
+Colors for the help texts are user configurable.

 # Dependencies:

 * gawk